Social Economy Scotland

 Practice/European

-Partnership links and evidenced effectiveness of procurement-based projects and financial instruments for supporting social enterprise will exhibit models applicable across Europe.
+Partnership links and evidenced effectiveness of procurement based projects and financial instruments for supporting social enterprise will exhibit models applicable across Europe.

 Policy/Local